35percent/11tystarter/src/posts/ombudsman-rejects-affordable-housing-complaint-against-southwark.md

 ---
 The Local Government and Social Care Ombudsman has rejected a complaint by a member of the 35% Campaign that Southwark Council has no effective monitoring system for the delivery of affordable housing through private housing developments.
 The judgement (LINK) comes after an 18 month enquiry process, with the Ombudsman ruling that *'based on the evidence seen so far, there was no fault because the Council does have an effective methods for carrying out its functions'*.

 However, the Ombudsman declined to consider discrepancies between the affordable housing figures given on [Southwark's interactive audit](https://urldefense.com/v3/__https://app.powerbi.com/view?r=eyJrIjoiODIzNTdiMGUtMDAxNS00NGI1LThjY2EtYjBjMWQwYzcxMzQ2IiwidCI6ImNhZjg2Y2IxLThjYTItNDU0NS1hNGRkLWYzNTlkMDM5MGEwOCJ9&pageName=ReportSection__;!!Ou-zFulSALS7ubxZ2oj45Dg!Vqi3bagEzmK7icBcQgGm18ZQk8FHJAYsCVjB_M_V6G6fzAaRhemokxPlAzcnrCU09xxdfdKYI2SsLLc63Oa-DmfMFJGVKA$) and those found on other reports, from both Southwark Council and the Greater London Authority (GLA).
 This evidence showed that over 3,500 social  rented units and over 200 completed schemes were unaudited.
-The Ombudsman did not take this into account because *'it was not directly connected to the original complaint' ).* (LINK/SCREENSHOT)
+The Ombudsman declined to take this evidence into account because *'it was not directly connected to the original complaint' ).* (LINK/SCREENSHOT)

 ### The two complaints